EllieChen-Git/Aussie-Beauty-Market/README.md

 Before starting this project, I researched on the existing websites on the market.
 When it comes to selling goods, the first idea comes to people's mind would be websites like Gumtree, eBay and Amazon.
 However, these websites do not only focus on makeups and are not intended for building a beauty community.
 Therefore, the target audience would be different from ABM.

 Many social platforms also provide a similar functionality (i.e. online forum) for people to sell makeups.
 For example, there is a social group 'MAKEUP BUY, SELL, GIVEAWAY AND SWAP AUSTRALIA AND NEW ZEALAND (https://www.facebook.com/groups/894975940585690/)' on Facebook.
-The drawbacks of this kind of marketplace on socail platform is that people must have Facebook accounts in order to use this service.
+The drawbacks of this kind of marketplace on social platform is that people must have Facebook accounts in order to use this service.
 As many people use Facebook to share their personal lives with their family and friends, there are many sensitive personal information on their Facebook profile.
 Some people (like me) are hesitated to use Facebook groups to buy and sell goods as we are afraid that our personal information will be comprised without our acknowledgment.

 There is another website called Glambot (https://www.glambot.com/) on the market.
 However, this is not a direct two-sided marketplace as buyers and sellers cannot trade with each other directly.
 This website servers as a medium to firstly collect used makeups from sellers (they pay the sellers), and re-sell the products to product buyers.